Hot Deal: 11 Mexico Vacations Under $1,000 including three nights' stay + airfare.

 Our neighbor to the south has so much more to offer than guacamole, margaritas, and all-inclusive resorts.
-Mexico is rich in ancient culture, stunning natural landscapes, world-class gastronomy, and cutting-edge art.
-The dollar is trending back toward historic highs against the Mexican peso, which means lots of deals for Americans traveling south of the border.
+Mexico is rich in ancient culture, stunning natural landscapes, world-class gastronomy, and cutting-edge art, and there are lots of deals for Americans traveling south of the border.
 This roundup of Mexican getaways for less than $100 a day has something for everyone, from the foodie to the artist to the historian to the beach bum.

 Recognized as the culinary capital of Mexico, Oaxaca is irresistible to anyone interested in food and drink.
 It's the birthplace of mezcal, the agave-based ancestor of tequila, and mole, the family of rich sauces found throughout the country.
 The city is home to many artists, with a thriving gallery scene in the center of town.
 Strolling through the city's main market is entertainment in itself, offering a dazzling array of colors, scents, and sounds.

 This quiet and relaxing town is a nice option for a stress-free getaway.
-Home to several art schools, the city at times feels like an international art fair, with art lovers gathering in the town square each morning and evening for drinks and conversation.
+Home to several art schools, the city at times feels like an international art fair, with cognoscenti gathering in the town square each morning and evening for drinks and conversation.

 Hotel rooms are reasonable, starting at about $60 for two, including a generous breakfast spread.
 An average meal with non-alcoholic drinks is less than $20, and much less for delicious street food such as tacos, corn on the cob, and roasted chickpeas.
 A handful of small bars in town serve cocktails or tequila for a few dollars each, and enjoying the quiet and serene calm of San Miguel de Allende in the evening is free.
 During the day, visit the many local art galleries and enjoy free entrance to the stunning Parroquia de San Miguel Arcangel church, an unusual, pink neo-Gothic structure.